gbb/ppppt/README.md

 - Thank you to Merlin Moncure for his comments on pgsql-performance mailing list which motivated me to set this up, particularly the nice tip about using pgbench this way.

+- Thank you to those on the postgresql-bugs and postgresql-performance lists for reproducing the results and exploring the cause.

 - Please try to run your tests for at least 60 seconds each.
 (However, you'll see the same result with t=1...)